Carbon

 Carbon Assessments

-The Forest Service is the primary agency in the U.S. that collects and analyzes data on U.S. trees, the carbon they store, and what returns to the atmosphere after they are harvested or die.
+The Forest Service is the primary agency in the U.S. that collects and analyzes data on U.S. trees, the carbon they store, and emissions back to the atmosphere after they are harvested or die.
 Forest Service scientists study how land management, land uses, and land changes affect carbon in the landscape and ways to increase carbon storage.
 The Forest Service has always led efforts to practice, develop, and demonstrate sound and sustainable management of forest-based resources.
 The management of forest carbon is no exception.

 The Forest Service Forest Inventory and Analysis (FIA) program is the basis of national greenhouse gas estimates from forest land use and land use change.
 FIA estimates on the carbon content among forest types are used by policy makers at local, state, and national levels to estimate the carbon benefits from land management activities and inform climate change mitigation measures.